IgKh/katvan/README.md

 Not a whole lot so far, but for now we have:
 - Reasonably good RTL editing
     - Mostly thanks the Qt Rich Text Framework
+    - But also specific additional functionality, for example:
+      - Toggling between logical and visual cursor movement
+      - Manually flipping paragraph direction (using both Windows style `Ctrl+RShift`/`LShift`, or Firefox style `Ctrl+Shift+X`)
-    - But also specific additional functionallity, like toggling between logical and visual cursor movement, manually flipping paragraph direction, and commands to insert Unicode direction isolates when the BiDi algorithm doesn't lead to the right result (e.g for inline math).
+      - Handy commands to insert BiDi control marks and isolates for when the algorithm doesn't quite lead to the right result (e.g. for inline math)
 - Live-ish previews[^1]
 - Syntax highlighting
+- Syntax-aware spell checking
-- Tested on Linux and Windows 10/11
+- Supported on Linux and Windows 10/11

 [^1]: Previews are currently rendered by running the entire file through the _Typst_ CLI after each change.
 It is plenty fast at least for smaller documents, so good enough for now.